 Allegheny “Viola” Shotokan Karate Dojo School Est. 1969-2019 (50 years)

-Allegheny Shotokan Karate, established in 1969, is a Martial Arts (Karate, Kickboxing, Mixed Martial Arts) School based in Western Pennsylvania.
+Allegheny Shotokan Karate, established in 1969, has been a leading Martial Arts (Karate, Kickboxing, Mixed Martial Arts) School in the suburbs of Pittsburgh in Western Pennsylvania.
 The club was founded by Sensei William Viola.
-The name “Allegheny” represented the school’s first location in Allegheny County (East Allegheny High School).
-Traditional “Shotokan,” is the base style of Japanese Karate-do taught.
-Over the past 50 years the school has held classes in the suburbs of Pittsburgh including Turtle Creek, North Versailles, Paintertown, White Oak, Irwin, North Irwin and currently residing in North Huntingdon, Pennsylvania.
+The name “Allegheny” was chosen for marketing reasons.
+“A” was first in the phone book and represented the school’s first location in Allegheny County (East Allegheny High School) where Viola Sr. began as a science teacher.
+“Shotokan” is a traditional Japanese style of Karate-do, and the main curriculum for the dojo.
+Over the past 50 years the school has held classes in the suburbs of the “Steel City” including Turtle Creek, Irwin, North Versailles, Paintertown, White Oak, North Irwin.
+The honbu dojo resides in North Huntingdon, Pennsylvania under the direction of Sensei Bill Viola Jr.

-The karate school was founded on the traditional principles of Japanese Karate Association (JKA) Shotokan Karate.
-Later the school became affiliated with the United States Karate Association (USKA) under direction of Robert Trias (Father of American Karate) and USA Karate Federation (USAKF) under the direction of George Anderson (Father of Olympic Karate).
+The karate dojo was established under the traditional framework of Japanese Karate Association (JKA) Shotokan Karate.
+Later the dojo aligned with with the United States Karate Association when Shihan earned rank with the (USKA) and Robert Trias (Father of American Karate) and then the USA Karate Federation (USAKF) under the guidance of George Anderson (Father of Olympic Karate) –RIP.
+Today the school is a member of the United States Association of Martial Artists.

 In the late 1960s Viola began giving private lessons.
 His first student was Denny Costello, a football player from Cal U. By 1969 Viola began formal instructing at at East Allegheny High School.
 Hi first EA studenet was career with Keith Bertoluzzi, the Master of Ceremonies at the Holiday House, Monroeville, PA.
 Bertoluzzi used his musical influence to invite several celebrities to attend karate classes including the Beach Boys and other musical acts of the era.
 As Shihan Viola remembers, “Karate in the 60s and 70s was so popular, we [the Senseis] were the rock stars.”

 During the 1970s and 1980s the karate school was a dominant force at martial arts competitions, successful in both karate and kick boxing championships.
 The school is credited with sponsoring numerous championships including the Laurel State Karate Championships founded in the 1970s.